hightechgrace/broadcasting/README.md

 	* Final Cut Pro X (blah)
 	* Direct recording for oscilloscope (BlackMagic+OBS) and `fishplex` (HD60).

-* `squarebot` is the sound workstation
-	* Macbook Air, just the builtin SSD for audio recording
-	* Records multi-channel audio (M-Track 8 + Ableton)
-	* Generates a rough audio mix that's distributed to `colorburst` and the other video recorders.

 * `brassica` is the CAD workstation
    * Rhino license is stuck on this box
    * Nice GPU here
    * Direct recording for the microscope (HD60+OBS).